 When will I meet staff?
-At Sydenham School reports are sent home each track (quarterly) so that you can review your child's progress.
-You will meet staff at: • Parent evenings • Parent forums and talks happen at various points across the year • Annual review meeting for students with an Education Health Care plan (EHCP) or Statement • Team Around the Child (TAC) meetings or outside agency meetings • All staff are available to meet with parents How can I let the school know that I am concerned about my child's progress or think that they may have special educational needs?
-If you have concerns about your child's progress or learning you should speak to your child's tutor, subject teacher, subject leader/head of faculty, and/or Year Learning Coordinator initially, but if after this, you feel: Your child is still not making progress, your child may need further referral to the SENCo.
-The SENCo is available to meet with parents to discuss their child and any potential barriers to learning- she is also available via phone and email.
+At Sydenham School reports are sent home each track point (the number of tracks varies according to the year group) so that you can review your child's progress.
+You will meet staff at: • Parent evenings • Parent events and talks at various points across the year including SEN coffee mornings. • Annual review meeting for students with an Education Health Care plan (EHCP) or Statement • Team Around the Child (TAC) meetings or outside agency meetings • All staff are available to meet with parents as necessary How can I let the school know that I am concerned about my child's progress or think that they may have special educational needs?
+If you have concerns about your child's progress or learning you should speak to your child's tutor, subject teacher, subject leader/curriculum leader, and/or Year Learning Coordinator initially, but if after this, you feel: Your child is still not making progress, your child may need further referral to the SENCo.
+The SENCo is available to meet with parents to discuss their child and any potential barriers to learning-she is also available via phone and email.
 If following discussion you feel that your concerns are not being acted upon and your child is still not making progress, you should speak with the Head Teacher or the school SEND Governor.
 How will my child be involved in sharing their views about their education?
 All students have a form tutor who sees them daily and is happy to support with any worries or concerns your child might have by managing the issues themselves, or by passing them onto relevant staff to make contact with the student.
-In addition: Students are invited to join all meetings with their parents at school Students have access to the Inclusion department before school, break, lunch or after school where they can seek advice and support, mostly from 'Step by Step', if necessary, the issues can then be referred on to any relevant staff including the SENCo.
+In addition: Students are invited to join all meetings with their parents at school Students have access to the Inclusion faculty before school, break, lunch or after school where they can seek advice and support, if necessary, the issues can then be referred on to any relevant staff including the SENCo.
 Student voice is sought at the end of each intervention to ensure that the result has been positive for them and to suggest improvements to the provision.
 Student voice is sought for annual reviews and PEP meetings.
-Students are consulted when a SEND Profile is being written to share strategies with staff.
+Students are consulted when a SEND Profile is being written to share strategies with staff or an Individual Education Plan (IEP)

-E. HOW CAN MY CHILD GET HELP IN SCHOOL?
+A. HOW CAN MY CHILD GET HELP IN SCHOOL?